PD Operads and Explicit Partition Lie Algebras: Chain models for PD operads

 \end{theorem} \begin{proof} \Cref{thm:chain model for exotic composition} exhibits $\sSeq^\vee_R$ as the monoidal localisation of $\mathbf{sSeq}_R$ at the tame weak equivalences, with respect to the composition product.
 This gives rise to the above square.
 To see that the functor $\Phi\colon \dgOp_R[W_{\mm{tame}}^{-1}]\rt \Op^{\pd}_R$ is an equivalence, notice that both vertical functors are monadic right adjoints: for the left functor, this follows from Lemma \ref{lem:model categorical sifted-colimit-preserving} and Proposition \ref{prop:forgetting preserves cofibrancy} and for the right functor, this follows from \Cref{thm:free algebra}.
 It follows that $\Phi$ is a right adjoint detecting equivalences; to see that it is an equivalence, it suffices to show that it induces an equivalence between the two monads.

 By \Cref{thm:free algebra}, the left monad is the (left) derived functor of the functor sending a symmetric sequence $X$ of chain complexes to the free operad, given by the colimit of the sequence \eqref{eq:free operad}.
-On the other hand, \Cref{thm:free algebra} shows that the right monad takes the free algebra with respect to $\circ$, which is given by the same construction \eqref{eq:free operad} at the $\infty$-categorical level. \Cref{thm:chain model for exotic composition} then implies that $\Phi$ induces an equivalence between these two monads. \end{proof} \begin{remark}[Chain models for $R$-linear $\infty$-operads] The category $\dgOp_R$ also admits the standard semi-model structure whose weak equivalences are the quasi-isomorphisms.
-This is a right Bousfield localisation of the tame model structure, whose associated $\infty$-category is equivalent to the full subcategory $\Op_R\subseteq \Op_R^{\pd}$ spanned by the $R$-linear $\infty$-operads. \end{remark} \begin{theorem}[Chain models for algebras over PD operads] Let $R$ be a coherent ring and $\mathbf{P}$ a dg-operad over $R$ whose underlying symmetric sequence is tamely cofibrant.
-Then the underlying $\infty$-category of the tame model structure on $\dgAlg_{\mathbf{P}}$ is equivalent to the $\infty$-category $\Alg_{\PP}(\QC^\vee(R))$ of pro-coherent algebras over the associated PD $\infty$-operad $\PP$.
+On the other hand, \Cref{thm:free algebra} shows that the right monad takes the free algebra with respect to $\circ$, which is given by the same construction \eqref{eq:free operad} at the $\infty$-categorical level. \Cref{thm:chain model for exotic composition} then implies that $\Phi$ induces an equivalence between these two monads. \end{proof} \begin{remark}[Chain models for $R$-linear $\infty$-operads] The category $\dgOp_R$ also admits the standard (projective) semi-model structure whose weak equivalences are the quasi-isomorphisms.
+This is a right Bousfield localisation of the tame model structure, whose associated $\infty$-category is equivalent to the full subcategory $\Op_R\subseteq \Op_R^{\pd}$ spanned by the $R$-linear $\infty$-operads as in Definition \ref{opcoop}.
+The standard semi-model structure on $\dgOp_R$ also models the $\infty$-category $\Op_R$ of $R$-linear $\infty$-operads when $R$ is not coherent: indeed, the proofs of Proposition \ref{prop:forgetting preserves cofibrancy} and Theorem \ref{thm:chain models for PD operads} carry over verbatim from the tame to the projective setting. \end{remark} \begin{theorem}[Chain models for algebras over PD operads] Let $R$ be a coherent ring and $\mathbf{P}$ a dg-operad over $R$ whose underlying symmetric sequence is tamely cofibrant.
+Then the underlying $\infty$-category of the tame model structure on $\dgAlg_{\mathbf{P}}$ is equivalent to the $\infty$-category $\Alg_{\PP}(\QC^\vee_R)$ of pro-coherent algebras over the associated PD $\infty$-operad $\PP$.
 In other words, there is a commuting square